Aedan03/README/README.md

-#TBG README - AEdan McLaughlin
+#TBG README - Aedan McLaughlin
+#Hill 493

 In this game you start with your platoon right after capturing an enemy mill.